WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 ### Scenario

-After deploying the certificate authority (CA) infrastructure, the next step is to deploy the certificate templates that the organization requires.
+After deploying the certification authority (CA) infrastructure, the next step is to deploy the certificate templates that the organization requires.
 First, Contoso wants to implement a new web-server certificate and certificates for users.

 The main tasks for this exercise are as follows: